Cúcuta: Etymology

-The city has a name composed in the manner of almost all the Spanish foundations in America: San José (one of the most widespread names in the continent thanks to the devotions of San José in Spain), honors Saint Joseph.
+Like most Spanish colonial foundations in the Americas, the city has a composite name.
+San José, one of the most widespread place names on the continent, honors Saint Joseph.
 The name of Cúcuta was taken in honor of the cacique Kuku-ta «Cúcuta in Spanish» and represents the Motilon-Bari indigenous people who inhabited the region before the conquest.
 Kuku-ta in the native language means "House of the Goblin".
 The city was known as San José de Guasimales from 1733 to 1793, when it changed to its current name.

-The coat of arms of the city has the legend that it says «Muy Noble, Valerosa y Leal Villa de San José de Cúcuta» Very Noble, Valiant and Loyal Village of San José de Cúcuta, title that was granted to him by means of royal card in just recognition to his laborious sons, shortly before the end of the century, by the King Charles IV of Spain.
-This was possible thanks to the help of the lawyer of the Royal Audience José María Maldona, who was in charge of legally presenting before the Viceroy José Manuel de Ezpeleta the presentation of the title of village on behalf of the inhabitants of the city.
+The coat of arms of the city carries the legend "Muy Noble, Valerosa y Leal Villa de San José de Cúcuta" ("Very Noble, Valiant and Loyal Village of San José de Cúcuta"), a title granted by King Charles IV of Spain through a royal decree shortly before the end of the 18th century.
+The grant was obtained with the help of José María Maldona, a lawyer of the Royal Audience, who formally presented the petition for the title of villa to Viceroy José Manuel de Ezpeleta on behalf of the city's inhabitants.

-The city has the nicknames The Pearl of the North, Gate of the Border, Green City, City of Trees, The Basketball Capital of Colombia.
+The city has the nicknames "The Pearl of the North", "Gate of the Border", "Green City", "City of Trees", and "The Basketball Capital of Colombia".